inria-parkas/sundialsml/README.md

 ===========

 Sundials/ML is an interface to the Sundials suite of numerical solvers.
-All features are supported except Hypre and PETSC nvectors.

 [Full documentation](http://inria-parkas.github.io/sundialsml/) is online.

 [Sundials](http://computation.llnl.gov/casc/sundials/main.html) is a
 collection of six numerical solvers:
 CVODE, CVODES, IDA, IDAS, ARKODE, and KINSOL.
-This interface provides access to all features of the underlying library.
+This interface provides access to all features of the underlying library except the Hypre and PETSC nvectors.

 Installation
 ------------